 It is not only about wines, this land is famous for its delicious cuisine.
 Just think that in the nearby Canelli there are several Michelin restaurants!

-I highly recommend you to taste the traditional menu and the mixed menu (Piedmont and Veneto).
-Both include an appetizer, a first course, a second course and a dessert of your choice.
+I highly recommend you to taste the traditional menu which include an appetizer, a first course, a second course and a dessert of your choice.

 The veal with tuna sauce, raw meat, agnolotti and noodles are just excellent.
-All desserts are homemade, special mention to sbrisolona with a muscat zabaione 😋.
+All desserts are homemade, special mention to semifreddo with rosemary😋.

 If you share with me the passion for this part of Italy do not miss the following insights: